How Cardno Transformed Their Business with 12d Synergy: From QA Management to ISO 19650 Compliance

 Version Control

-ISO 19650 requires information to be produced once and re-used multiple times.
-The Check-in Check-out feature ensures there is only one single source of truth.
-Once a file is check-out of 12d Synergy, no one else can make amendments to the file, ensuring there are no double ups or data corruption.
-In conjunction, the Version Control Change History function automatically maintains an auditable record of information.
-The correct or latest version of files can be utilised for information creation and coordination.
-Again, this is valuable for ISO 19650 as it reduces errors and rework, while improving inter-disciplinary collaboration for all team members during the WIP state.
+The Check-In Check-Out feature ensures there is only one single source of truth.
+Once a file is checked out of 12d Synergy, no one else can make amendments by eliminating double-ups and data corruption.
+The Version Control & Change History function automatically maintains an auditable record.
+This is valuable for ISO 19650 as it reduces errors and rework while improving inter-disciplinary collaboration.

 Webdrop & Publishing